lewisblake/lewisblake.github.io/_pages/research.md

 {% include base_path %}

 ## Current Work
-I currently work as a Senior Software Developer at [Statkraft](https://www.statkraft.com/), developing software solutions for hydropower operations and energy trading.
+I currently work as a Senior Software Developer at [Statkraft](https://www.statkraft.com/), developing software solutions for energy managment.
 My work involves developing systems which collect, process, and curate weather, hydrological, and climate data sets.

 Previously, I worked on climate and air pollution modeling projects at the [Norwegian Meteorological Institute (MET Norway)](https://www.met.no/), where I developed machine learning-based air pollution forecasting models and contributed to the development of the Python package [pyaerocom](https://pypi.org/project/pyaerocom/) for air quality model evaluation.